 The visits give joy and happiness not only to the volunteers but to the many sisters and lay men and women who live in the apartments.

-New step for Josephites

-The conference of Josephite leaders has been established marking the next step in a long journey of dialogue between the various congregations going back over many years.
+New step for Josephites The conference of Josephite leadcan continue to come together in misers has been established marking the sion and communion as Sisters of St next step in a long journey of dia-Joseph.